-Restricted to students admitted to the following program(s): Fluid Power Maintenance, Industrial Mechanic, Industrial Mechanical Tech, Mechanical Maintenance
+Restricted to students admitted to the following program(s): Fluid Power Maintenance, Industrial Mechanical Mechanical Maintenance

-419-117 Basic Pneumatics
+419-117 Basic Pneumatics // 2 cr

 This course exposes the student to the theories and basic components of pneumatics.
 Basic component construction and operation is explored.
 The theory of function is supplemented by hands on disassembly and assembly of actual industrial components.
 The course is presented in the individual study mode to allow the students flexibility in scheduling their time.